so898/KLJSLitePatch/README.md

 ### Step 3 - Build JS Hotfix Script

-So we assume there is problem of this function:
+So we assume there is a problem in this function:

 ```objc
 @interface TestObject : NSObject